facette/docs/content/configuration/connectors.md

 catalog to inherit its *origins*, *sources* and *metrics*; the connector then forwards plot queries to the upstream instance when remote metrics are requested in a local graph definition.

-This feature can be useful in various cases, for exemple when your metrics are sharded into several nodes for performance/space reasons, or if your want to aggregate metrics from different tools in the same Facette instance.
+This feature can be useful in various cases, for example when your metrics are sharded into several nodes for performance/space reasons, or if your want to aggregate metrics from different tools in the same Facette instance.

 Example *provider* definition using the **Facette** connector: